evanjmg/evanjmg.github.io/_posts/2020-11-08-Automate-reporting-with-changelogs.md

 These steps can be done in the CI or build system with [JIRA](https://developer.atlassian.com/server/jira/platform/webhooks/) hooks.
 When I decide to make a release, I will make a release commit and it will update the changelog, add tags to all the tickets.
 Then any member on your team can click a version and see an accurate list of changes in the release.
 No tickets will be missed because they aren't tagged manually by anyone on the team.
-The changelog an also be forwarded onto a release ticket if necessary and users can see specific details of the release or one can just use the JIRA filter of the release to see the status of all tickets in the release.
+The changelog can also be forwarded onto a release ticket if necessary.
+Users can see specific details of the release or one can just use the JIRA filter of the release to see the status of all tickets in the release.

 In future articles, I will go over specific implementations of this workflow.